thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 </BrowserRouter>
 ```

-Try hitting url `<path to react app>/home` (i.e. http://localhost:3000/home)
+Try hitting URL `<path to react app>/home` (i.e. http://localhost:3000/home)
 You should be able to see the "Home" printed below the hello world.

-Now try to hit the url to weather.
+Now try to hit the URL to weather.
-You will see "Weather" being printed insteaad of "Home".
+You can see "Weather" is printed instead of "Home".

-The behavior of route is very simple.
+The behaviour of the route is straightforward.

 1. Look at our current URL
-2. Checks if path of url **begins with** the path provided
+2. Checks if the path of URL **begins with** the path provided
 3. render if matches, else do nothing

-the checking logic can seems a little weird at the beginning.
+The checking logic can seem a little weird at the beginning.
 Say `<Route path="/home" render={() => <h1>Home</h1>} />`

 - http://<host>/home is a match